-7.7 Retirement from Sport
+7.12 Retirement from Sport

-If an Athlete or other Person retires while a results management process is underway, the FEI or its National Federations conducting the results management process, the FEI retains jurisdiction to complete its results management process.
-If an Athlete or other Person retires before any results management process has begun and the FEI or its National Federations would have had results management jurisdiction over the Athlete or other Person at the time the Athlete or other Person committed an anti-doping rule violation, the FEI or its National Federations have jurisdiction to conduct results management.
+If an Athlete or other Person retires while a results management process is underway, the FEI or its National Federations the FEI is conducting the results management process, the FEI retains jurisdiction to complete its results management process.
+If an Athlete or other Person retires before any results management process has begun, and the FEI or its National Federations would have had results management jurisdiction authority over the Athlete or other Person at the time the Athlete or other Person committed an anti-doping rule violation, the FEI or its National Federations have jurisdiction has authority to conduct results management in respect of that anti-doping rule violation.